-In addition to permitting class action lawsuits, the U.S. legal system provides numerous another advantages, including the discovery procedure and the system of contingency fees.
+In addition to permitting class action lawsuits, the US legal system provides numerous other advantages, including the discovery procedure and the system of contingency fees.
 These aspects are discussed briefly in the annex at the end of chapter III.

 b) A violation of international law